1587/speaking-exam/00-part5.md

 My answer:

 ```
 I don't think so.
-There are some reasons as follows.
+There are some reasons below.

-Firstly: The most important thing for your career is the job that's right for you,
+First: The most important thing for your career is the job that's right for you,
 not the first job, maybe the second one, the third one.

-Secondly: When I was an interviewer, I did not care about the interviewee's first job,
+Second: When I was an interviewer, I did not care about the interviewee's first job,
 I just care about their last job and their Work experience.

-Thirdly: People often change their jobs nowadays.
+Third: People often change their jobs nowadays.
 If you don't like you first job,
 you should change it as soon as possible. (it is nothing.)

 (For example, When I graduated from college.
 My first job wasn't very good.
 I just switched jobs, and now I'm doing really well.)

-For the above reasons, I think the first job is not that important.
+That‘s why I think the first job is not that important.
 ```